pure-hash/cyber-portfolio/SOC-Labs/README.md

 ---

-Each lab is **self-contained**, allowing for easy navigation and review without relying on files outside the lab folder.
+Each lab is **self-contained**, allowing for easy navigation and review.